annotation/text-fabric/docs/Api/Bhsa.md

 ## Set up

-??? abstract "from tf.extra.bhsa import Bhsa, hasTf, getTf"
-    ??? explanation "import Bhsa"
+??? abstract "import Bhsa"
     The `Bhsa` API is distributed with Text-Fabric.
-        You have to import it into your program.
+    You have to import it into your program:

+    ```python
+    from tf.extra.bhsa import Bhsa, hasTf, getTf
+    ```

-        The `getTf` function is only needed if you want to automatically download BHSA TF data from one of the ETCBC repositories on GitHub
+    The `hasTf` and `getTf` functions are only needed if you want to automatically download TF data from one of the ETCBC repositories on GitHub.

 ## Get data